-It is only when confidence is reposed by the public and the financial industry that FIDReC would be able to carry out its mandate effectively.
+It is when confidence is reposed by the public and the financial industry that FIDReC would be able to carry out its mandate effectively.

 FIDReC is a company limited by guarantee.
 Its independence is ensured by the composition of the Board.
-FIDReC's Board is stringently selected and comprises directors with industry and non-industry background.
-The Board is chaired by retired Supreme Court Judge Mr Goh Joon Seng.
+FIDReC's Board comprises directors with industry and non-industry background.